Key Features of the Education System

 Stages of the Education System

 Early childhood education and care (ECEC) is divided into centre based provision and home based provision.
-From age 1 until age 6 when primary education starts, children can attend preschool centres (Leiksskóli), which fall under the overall responsibility of the Ministry of Education.
-There is also a system of regulated and publicly subsidised home-based provision (Dagforeldri), aimed at the youngest children (from birth up to age 2), which falls under the responsibility of the Ministry of Welfare.
+From age 1 until age 6 when primary education starts, children can attend preschool centres (Leiksskóli), which fall under the overall responsibility of the Ministry of Education and Children.
+There is also a system of regulated and publicly subsidised home-based provision (Dagforeldri), aimed at the youngest children (from birth up to age 2), which falls under the responsibility of the Ministry of Social Affairs and Labour.
 The cornerstone of ECEC work is play.
 It is the preschool teacher's teaching method and the child's path to learning.
 Each school is responsible for introducing their own framework based on the guiding principles of learning by play.

 The emphasises equality and inclusion for all students is strong: According to the framework legislation for the ECEC in Iceland (Preschool Act 90/2008), local authorities are responsible for are responsible for all matters regarding the accommodation for children with special needs and children at the risk of disadvantage.
 Municipalities are to include these measures in their general policy on preschools within their district.